-If we do treat cash transferred to us as client money, then we will follow the client money rules applicable to German investment firms in respect of such cash.
-In this case, unless we are declared to be in default by a CCP, applicable client money rules apply in the same way to cash you provide to us as margin for Client Transactions as they apply to cash we treat as client money in relation to other types of business.
-We will be permitted to transfer client money held as margin to a CCP.30 is likely to be subject to the normal client money rules on distribution.
-However, there may be some exceptions to this, including where (a) we do not hold any excess margin (see under "How will any excess margin we call from you be treated?" below) in relation to the relevant account and (b) the CCP can tell us how the money paid to us should be allocated between the clients in the relevant account.
+If we do treat cash transferred to us as client money, then we will follow the FCA client money rules in respect of such cash.
+In this case, unless we are declared to be in default by a CCP, the FCA client money rules apply in the same way to cash you provide to us as margin for Client Transactions as they apply to cash we treat as client money in relation to other types of business.
+We will be permitted to transfer client money held as margin to a CCP.31

-However, if we are declared to be in default by a CCP, and the CCP cannot port or return the balance owed to you directly and the balance owed has instead to be returned to us (or our insolvency practitioner) for the account of our clients (see "What happens if porting is not achieved" in Part One A above), there are some important differences in how the client money rules would apply.
+However, if we are declared to be in default by a CCP and the CCP cannot port or return the balance to you directly and the balance has instead to be returned to us (or our insolvency practitioner) for the account of our clients (see ""What happens if porting is not achieved" in Part One A above), there are some important differences in how the FCA client money rules would apply.

-- With respect to an Individual Client Account, to the extent that any cash is paid to us by the CCP for your account, it will be distributed to you. - With respect to an Omnibus Client Account, Basic Omnibus Indirect Client Account or Gross Omnibus Indirect Client Account any cash paid to us by the CCP for the account of our clients
+• If you select With respect to an Individual Client Account, then to the extent that any cash is paid to us by the CCP for your account, it will not form part of the client money pool and will instead be distributed to you.